Ben Kerner

-Ben Kerner (June 9, 1913 – November 22, 2000) was an American professional basketball owner.
+Ben Kerner (June 9, 1913 – November 22, 2000) was an American basketball team owner.
 He was the co-founder and owner of the St. Louis Hawks of the National Basketball Association, the present-day Atlanta Hawks.
 In 1946, Kerner co–founded with Leo Ferris a professional team in Buffalo, New York.
 The team then moved to become the Tri-Cities Blackhawks after a few games.
 Kerner moved the franchise from Moline, Illinois, to Milwaukee in 1951 and to St. Louis in 1955.
 His 1958 St. Louis Hawks won the NBA Championship.